On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: The Low-dimensional Case

 Note that aside from $b$, $S(b)$ depends on $X$ and $\lambda$ only. \end{remark}

 Given Theorem~\ref{thm:shrink}, we can identify areas in which components of the LS estimator are shrunk to zero by the Lasso.
-For $p=2$, this leads to the image displayed in Figure~\ref{fig:shrink}.
-Clearly, the shrinkage areas are related to the polyhedral selection areas of \cite{LeeEtAl16} but yield a different level of information.
-Our results can identify the regions that lead to a given value $b$ of $\betaL$ rather than to a general model (with given signs of the non-zero components of the estimator).
+For $p=2$, it leads to the image displayed in Figure~\ref{fig:shrink}.
+Clearly, the shrinkage areas are related to the polyhedral selection areas developed in \cite{TibshiraniTaylor12} and employed for instance in \cite{LeeEtAl16}, but yield a different kind of information.
+Our results identify the regions of the LS estimator that lead to a particular value $b$ of the Lasso estimator.
+The polyhedral regions in the above articles identify the regions of the dependent variable $y$ that correspond to a particular Lasso model with specific signs of the active coefficients.
+Naturally, our regions are subsets of $\R^p$, while the polyhedral regions are subsets of $\R^n$ (the latter ones also allowing to interpret the Lasso fit as a projection, and not depending on full column rank).